CybercentreCanada/assemblyline-service-cuckoo/README.md

 #### Deploy all snapshots to Cuckoo

 Copy the al_cuckoo_vms/ folder over to your support server.
+If you're already on your support server, you may need to make the disk images readable:

+    sudo chmod -R ugo+r *

 A copy of 'import-vm.py' should be included in that directory.

 This script does two tasks: